coopersimon/oxide-7/README.md

 - Ensure timing is correct

 ##### Carts
-- Fix bug related to incorrect loading with LoROMs (see MegaManX, Ultima VI).
+- Fix bug related to incorrect loading with LoROMs (see MegaManX, Ultima VI) - this _seems_ to have gone and I'm not sure when that happened.

 ##### Extensions
 - DSP